 Can CBD oil help dogs with cancer?

-However, sometimes cells become abnormal and keep on growing.
+Cancer is not just one disease, it actually refers to around 100 different diseases, as cancerous cells can form in any tissue of the body.
+Sometimes cells become abnormal and keep on growing.
 Abnormal cells then lump together and form a mass called a tumour.

 In other cases, the abnormal cells circulate in the bloodstream – these are known as blood cancers.